dmrowan/LommenResearchGroup/StartupGuide/DataReduction/Overview.md

 # Overview of data reduction procedures

-NICER observations can be downloaded from the [Nasa archive](https://heasarc.gsfc.nasa.gov/docs/nicer/team_schedule/nicer_seg_team.html) using a curl command.
+NICER observations can be downloaded from the [NASA archive](https://heasarc.gsfc.nasa.gov/docs/nicer/team_schedule/nicer_seg_team.html) using a curl command.
 The NICERsoft script [ni_data_download.py](https://github.com/paulray/NICERsoft/blob/master/scripts/ni_data_download.py) can be used for downloading observations in bulk*.

 After downloading and unzipping files, the observation directory will be structured as described in the [ObsID section of the startup guide](https://github.com/dmrowan/LommenResearchGroup/tree/master/StartupGuide/ObsID).
 In the majority of cases, the next step of processing is to run `nicerl2`.
 This provides the standard level 2 processing procedures.